-Let me share with you my definition of inclusive education.
+Let me share my definition of inclusive education.

-Inclusive education recognizes that the “I” in the IPP actually means something.
-It recognizes that it often means more just different academic outcomes or the tacking on of additional outcomes from the “hidden curriculum”.
+Inclusive education recognizes that the “I” in the IPP often means more just different academic outcomes or the tacking on of additional outcomes from the “hidden curriculum”.

 Inclusive education includes and educates students with special needs in a regular classroom as much as possible, while recognizing and even embracing the fact that